docusign/docusign-discover-workshop-1/README.md

 ### 3. Set the environment variables for the cloned repository
 - If you're running this in a development environment, create a copy of `example.development.env` and save it as `development.env`.
-- If you're running this in a production environment, create a copy of `example.production.env` and save it as `production.env`.
 - Replace `JWT_SECRET_KEY`, `OAUTH_CLIENT_ID`, `OAUTH_CLIENT_SECRET`, and `AUTHORIZATION_CODE` in `development.env` or `production.env` with your generated values.
 These values will be used to configure the sample proxy's mock authentication server.
 - Set the `clientId` value in the manifest file to the same value as `OAUTH_CLIENT_ID`.
 - Set the `clientSecret` value in the manifest file to the same value as `OAUTH_CLIENT_SECRET`.